U.S. states test safety of reopening as pandemic pushes jobless claims higher

-Michael Sponsel, 39, owner of Freedom Barber in the Old Fourth Ward neighborhood in Atlanta, Georgia, said he planned to keep his shop closed.
-"No way is it safe," Sponsel said.
+Some business owners, despite the financial blow of the forced closures, were less than enthusiastic about reopening just yet.
+"No way is it safe," said Michael Sponsel, 39, owner of the Freedom Barber shop in Atlanta, the capital and largest city of Georgia.
 "Not for my barbers, not for my customers.
 We looked at the numbers and they don't look good."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)